 Frequently Asked Questions

-Q. Do flashcard apps really work?
+Q. Do flashcard apps actually work?

 Yes.
 The effectiveness of spaced repetition has been repeatedly validated by cognitive science research.
 Reviewing at optimal intervals has been shown to improve retention rates by 2-3x compared to the same amount of unstructured study time.
 Modern algorithms like FSRS 6.0 further enhance this by optimizing review intervals to individual memory patterns.